-If you have made any extensive change to your business or home or if you have invested in construction works on property you are making a large financial commitment.
+If you have made any extensive change to your business or home or if you have invested in construction works on a property you are making a large financial commitment, then you may need legal advice.
 Usually, people need help from a building firm or professional to carry out work like wiring, plumbing planning and other skills.
 Paying for construction services constitutes a contract which stands even if you have no formal written contract, but unfortunately, these projects do not always go according to plan and sometimes a dispute arises.

 Disputes may arise due to a range of circumstances.
 In some cases the work may be poor quality, whereas in others the work carried out may have taken too long to complete.
 In either case, the first action taken to resolve a disagreement should be an effort to discuss the problem rationally in order to reach an amicable resolution with the firm or individual in question.
 In many cases, the result is a solution which is agreeable to both parties.